Contextual Object Detection with Multimodal Large Language Models: Experiments

-\textbf{Evaluation Metrics.} In our contextual cloze test setting, we compute accuracy by calculating the percentage of correctly predicted object words.
+\textbf{Evaluation Metrics.} In our contextual \textit{cloze test} setting, we compute both classification accuracy and detection AP metrics.
+The accuracy means the percentage of correctly predicted object words.
 However, evaluating this accuracy poses a challenge due to the presence of numerous synonyms and fine-grained object words in human language, which can be difficult for annotators to distinguish.
-This is a problem similar to those faced by previous large vocabulary image-classification datasets, such as ImageNet~\cite{deng2009imagenet}, which use the top-5 accuracy metric as a supplementary metric to the top-1 accuracy.
+This is a problem similar to those faced by previous large vocabulary image-classification datasets, such as ImageNet~\citep{deng2009imagenet}, which use the top-5 accuracy metric as a supplementary metric to the top-1 accuracy.
 Consequently, we also adopt both the top-1 accuracy (Acc@1) and the top-5 accuracy (Acc@5) as our evaluation metrics.
 For box evaluation, we compute the mean Average Precision (mAP) metric based on the top-1 and top-5 predicted names, which are represented as AP@1 and AP@5.
 In evaluation, we compared the object name words rather than pre-defined category IDs, which allows a flexible extension to accommodate a vast human vocabulary.
-The Appendix contains more implementation details.

-\textbf{Results.} We provide the results of \methodname on the CODE dataset in Table~\ref{tab:code_main_results}.
-We first report the results using OPT-2.7B~\cite{zhang2022opt} as the language model and ResNet50~\cite{he2016deep} as the vision backbone (Row \rowNumber{\#1}).
-Our results suggest that the contextual cloze test task is very challenging: the top-1 AP (AP@1) is just 10.2, which falls significantly below the performance of previous object detection datasets like COCO.
-Moreover, our study suggests that using more powerful language models and vision backbones can improve performance.
-When we replace ResNet50 with Swin-B~\cite{liu2021swin} (Row \rowNumber{\#2}), we observe a notable improvement from $10.2$ to $13.1$ in AP@1.
-In addition, by replacing OPT-2.7B with the larger OPT-6.7B (Row \rowNumber{\#4}), we achieve an even higher AP@1 performance of $13.7$.

-\textbf{Efficiency Analysis.} The majority of parameters in our model, including the LLM component, are frozen, resulting in a small percentage of learnable parameters.
-As shown in Table~\ref{tab:code_main_results} Row \rowNumber{\#1}, when employing OPT-2.7B and the ResNet50 backbone, only 6.4\% (183 out of 2,835) of parameters are trainable.
-Our design does not impose a significant computational burden and can be easily reproduced.
+For our contextual \textit{QA} and \textit{captioning} settings, we obtain quantitative results by modifying the input text prompt formats used in the \textit{cloze test} task.